Innhold er ikke tilgjengelig i valgt språk enda

 My documents will not exceed 1Gb limit, forget it.

-I will try MariaDB, PostGres is to large and not well suited for small web applications.
+I selected MariaDB, PostgreSql is too large and not well suited for small web applications.

-Files that need to be included, else WARN message can be displaid in log.
+Files that need to be included, else WARN message can be seen in logs.

 favicon.ico file is created e.g. by https://www.favicon.cc/